Cannabis

 Cannabis Awareness Campaign

 Cannabis Awareness Campaign - Changing laws and normalization of use are impacting people’s perception of risk associated with the use of cannabis and cannabis-derived products.
-These messages are intended to help you make the most informed decisions around cannabis use and the potential harm that can result from using this substance.
+These messages are intended to help you make the most informed decisions about cannabis use and the potential harm that can result from using this substance.